 Quick Recap, The S Corp Money Trail

 So, when your partnership, LLC or corporation is taxed as an S Corp you are considered both an employee and a shareholder (think investor).
-As an employee, your income is subjected to all the usual taxes that you would see on a paystub- Federal taxes, state taxes, Social Security taxes, Medicare taxes, unemployment and disability.
+As an employee being paid a salary, your income is subjected to all the usual taxes that you would see on a paystub- Federal taxes, state taxes, Social Security taxes, Medicare taxes, unemployment and disability.